 Information about scholarships will be available on this webpage and also through the Children’s Commission’s Resource Letter for Judges and Attorneys.
 To receive notice about scholarships to future conferences and trainings, please subscribe below:

-The Children's Commission regularly offers scholarships to qualifying attorneys to attend state and national conferences.
-Scholarships typically reimburse attorneys for conference registration fees, and occasionally, travel-related expenses.
+The Children's Commission regularly offers scholarships to attorneys to attend state and national conferences.
+Scholarships typically reimburse attorneys for conference registration fees, and occasionally, for travel-related expenses.

 Generally, to meet the criteria for all scholarships, the applicant must:

-- be currently representing DFPS or taking appointments on a CPS docket;
+- currently represent DFPS or currently receive appointments on a child welfare docket;

 - be in good standing with the State Bar of Texas;

-- be in good standing with their appointing or presiding judge; and
+- be in good standing with their primary or appointing judge; and

-- commit to completing a post-event survey from the Children’s Commission, in addition to the pre-event survey portion contained in the Commission scholarship application of their choice.
+- commit to completing and timely submitting a post-event survey from the Children’s Commission, in addition to the pre-event survey portion contained in the Commission scholarship application of their choice.

-Preference may be given to attorneys who have not received scholarships from the Children’s Commission in the past 1-2 years.
-Other considerations include, but are not limited to, geographic diversity of scholarship recipients and whether the applicant has support from his or her presiding or appointing judge.
+Preference may be given to attorneys who have not received scholarships from the Children’s Commission within the past 2 years.
+Other considerations include, but are not limited to, the percentage of an attorney’s law practice devoted to child welfare cases and whether the applicant has support from their primary or appointing judge.